-This Categorical Exclusion is valid for 1 year after the signature date.
-If vegetation management has not commenced within that time, Western's Environmental Division must be contacted for an updated environmental review prior to implementation.
+This Categorical Exclusion expires one year from the signature date.
+If all project work has not been completed by the expiration date, or if need for an environmental compliance extension is anticipated, Western's Environmental Division must be contacted for an updated environmental review.

-If any cultural materials are discovered during construction, work in the area shall halt immediately, Western's Regional Preservation Officer shall be contacted, and the material be evaluated by an archaeologist or historian meeting the Secretary of the Interior's Professional Qualification Standards (48 FR 22716, Sept.
+If any cultural materials are discovered during construction, work in the area shall be halted immediately, a Western Regional Preservation Officer shall be contacted, and the material shall be evaluated by an archaeologist or historian meeting the Secretary of the Interior's Professional Qualification Standards (48 FR 22716, Sept.
 1983).
+Work in the vicinity of the find may not resume until it has been inspected, evaluated, and all appropriate parties have been consulted.